Calibrations

 The Total Calibrations tile shows how many calibrations were completed in the selected range.

+The Alignment Score tile indicates how aligned your reviewers were when scoring interactions.
+The higher the number, the more aligned your reviewers were.
 A low alignment score warrants investigation, and likely the need to coach reviewers.

 The Overview and Trends Over Time charts show total and trend data for each scorecard.